-In line with the other Colleges in the movement, our selection is supported by over 150 UWC National Committees who select the representatives from their country.
-Selection and admission are based on demonstrated potential, regardless of family income.
-In addition to National Committees, partner or-ganizations - such as SOS Children's Villages - support the selection for special scholarship places that are aimed at having orphans, street children and other groups represented in the RCN student body.
+In line with the other Colleges in the movement, our selection is supported by the International Office and over 150 UWC National Committees who select the representatives from their country.
+Selection and admission through National Committees are based on demonstrated potential, regardless of family income.
+In addition to National Committees, partner organizations - such as SOS Children's Villages - support the selection for special scholarship places that are aimed at having orphans, street children and other groups represented in the RCN student body.